|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 International extradition is the formal process by which a person found in one country is surrendered to another country for trial or punishment.
 The process is regulated by treaty and conducted between the Federal Government of the United States and the government of a foreign country.
 It differs considerably from interstate rendition, commonly referred to as interstate extradition, mandated by the Constitution, Art.
 4, Sec.
 2.

-Because the law of extradition varies from country to country and is subject to foreign policy considerations, prosecutors should consult OIA for advice on any matter relating to extradition before taking any action in such a case, especially before contacting any foreign official.
+Because the law of extradition varies from country to country and is subject to foreign policy considerations, prosecutors must consult OIA for advice on any matter relating to extradition before taking any action in such a case, especially before contacting any foreign official.

 9-15.200 - Procedures For Requesting Extradition From Abroad